What Is The Basic Function Of An Annuity Quizlet

 Term Definition

 Premium The amount paid to purchase the annuity.
-Consider this:
+That's why

 Interest Rate The guaranteed or variable rate used to calculate payouts.